jewelsofthought/neshama/site/personal/poems/rowing.md

 Misunderstandings float like orchids
 On the water.
 Eventually the lake
-Will be covered, and the fish will leave.
+Will be covered, and the fish will die.
-It is easy to break things, more difficult to
+It is easy to break things, more difficult to make them.
-Create them.
-When will the glue hold?
+Will the glue of hope hold,
-Perhaps melding and growing into the
+melding and growing into the
 Gaps of my fear and mistrust.

 A weariness descends upon him.
 The